xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.4. Create VM Portal/Readme.md

 ```

 ## Create and apply new NSG
 Create new NGS for prodcution webapp VM.
 The new NGS will allow only TCP 80 port (HTTP).
-TCP 22 port (SSH) will be disabled.
+TCP 22 port (SSH) will be denied.

 1. Create new NSG
 ```bash